rwth-acis/REST-OCD-Services/docs/pages/tutorials/import.md

     <img width="70%" height="auto" src="/REST-OCD-Services/assets/img/import_selection.png">
 </p>

 For whatever you are importing, you need to select from the available import formats.
-You also need to select the creation method for the imported graph or cover, e.g. this could be LFR Benchmark.
+You also need to select the creation method for the imported graph or cover.
+Alternatively, you also have an option to choose _undefined_.
 Below you can see available import formats and creation types.

 Networks (Graphs)